Authenticating the Client with Keyboard Interactive Authentication

 }

-As usual, we are passing an Authenticator object to the SshClient to perform authentication.
+As usual, you will see we are passing an Authenticator object to the SshClient to perform authentication.
 We have created an empty implementation of KeyboardInteractiveCallback.
-The init method is called before authentication starts; it’s there for you to use for any initialization that you need to perform; in most cases, you can leave this empty.
+The init method is called before authentication starts, its there for you to use for any initialization that you need to perform, in most cases, you can leave this empty.
 If you want, you can store the SshConnection to maintain any state with its property methods.
-Alternatively, you could extend AbstractKeyboardInteractiveCallback, which implements init with a method that stores the SshConnection to a protected “connection” variable.
+Alternatively, you could extend AbstractKeyboardInteractiveCallback which implements init with a method that simply stores the SshConnection to a protected "connection" variable.

 When authentication starts, you should expect to receive one or more calls to the showPrompts method.
-You are required here to show the prompts provided to the user and receive a response.
-Below, we show you how to do this using the console by simply prompting the user through System.out and receiving input through System.in.
+You are required here to show the prompts provided to you to the user and receive a response.
+Below we show you how to do this using the console, by simply prompting the user through System.out and receiving input through System.in.

 try {